smartdevicelink/sdl_evolution/proposals/NNNN-new-remote-control-modules-and-parameters.md

 - `SetInteriorVechileData` to change the settings/status of a remote-control module;
 - `OnInteriorVechileData` to receive any remote-control module value change notifications;

-In addition, in a GetInteriorVechileData response or OnInteriorVechileData notifications, a `moduleControlData` indicates the current value of the module status; in SetInteriorVechileData request, a `moduleControlData` indicates the required target state of the module.
+In addition, in a GetInteriorVechileData response or OnInteriorVechileData notifications, an `xyzmoduleControlData` indicates the current value of the module status; in SetInteriorVechileData request, an `xyzmoduleControlData` indicates the required target state of the module.

 #### Add there new module types to the existing module list.
 | RC Module |